theallseeingeye/rapid-task-old/docs/architechture.md

 Installed Packages Explanation
 ------------------------------
 The installed packages must be written here with explanation for it's use.
+You must state the license use.

 * Django REST Framework 3.7.1
     This framework sets up the Django project nicely for building web APIs.
 Required for React.js and third parties.
     Documentation: http://www.django-rest-framework.org/
+    * License: BSD 2 or "Simplified BSD License"